Amalgamation vs Demerger: Difference and Comparison

 Amalgamation vs Demerger

-Amalgamation is the process of two or more companies merging into a single entity, often resulting in the creation of a new company.
+Amalgamation is the process of two or more companies merging into a single entity, resulting in the creation of a new company.
 Demerger is the separation of a company’s operations or assets into two or more separate entities, which may be done through spin-offs, carve-outs, or split-offs.

 Amalgamation vs Demerger